Jebel Faya: Environmental context

 Paleolithic occupations at Jebel Faya have been linked to humid periods in southern Arabia, in which freshwater availability and vegetation cover of the area would have increased and supported human subsistence.
 In 2013, Bretzke et al. analyzed sediment columns from trenches at FAY-NE1.
 While Assemblages A, B, and C showed evidence of vegetation, the layers lacking archaeological deposits showed evidence of desiccation.
 Additional studies of alluvial fan records and relic lake deposits in the region have supported this theory that humid periods may have offered multiple opportunities for human dispersal in southern Arabia.

 Deposits

+Researchers defined two different archaeological sequences, which, however, can stratigraphically be linked.
+There is a so-called Terrace Sequence mostly excavated in front of the rock shelter, where the Palaeolithic layers are called A-D. The second sequence is called Faya Shelter Sequence and describes the stratigraphy below the current rock shelter using the term archaeological horizon (AH) for archaeological layer.
+The Shelter Sequence comprised six plaeolithic AHs (II-VII) below the uppermost mixed layer AH I. These layers yielded more than 6,000 stone artifacts.
+Additionally, the terrace sequence in front of the rock shelter at FAY-NE 1 contains about 28,000 stone artifacts.

-The Paleolithic layers at FAY-NE1 were first described by Armitage et al. and were dated using single-grain optically stimulated luminescence (OSL).
-The horizons are as follows, from top to bottom:
+Most of the recovered Paleolithic layers from FAY-NE1 were dated using single-grain optically stimulated luminescence (OSL), while the Late Palaeolithic layer was dated using radiocarbon ages from marine shell.
+The horizons are as follows, from top to bottom including the layers from both sequences and their stratigraphic correlation: